Chwilka...

 If your company operates four or more vehicles in Poland, you're sitting on a significant insurance optimization opportunity — or a significant risk, depending on how you approach it.
 Fleet insurance (ubezpieczenie floty samochodowej) is one of the most misunderstood areas of commercial insurance on the Polish market.
 Most business owners either insure each vehicle individually (overpaying by 15–30%) or sign a fleet deal without properly negotiating terms.
 Both approaches cost real money.

 At Magro Ubezpieczenia, we've been helping companies structure fleet policies for over 30 years.
-This guide covers everything you need to know: how fleet insurance works in Poland, which insurers offer the best programs, what discounts are actually achievable, and where companies consistently make expensive mistakes.
+This guide covers everything you need to know: how fleet insurance works in Poland in 2025/2026, which insurers offer the best programs, what discounts are actually achievable, current pricing benchmarks, and where companies consistently make expensive mistakes.

 What Is Fleet Insurance and When Does It Apply?